 Fearful of reprisal, the uprising’s leadership went into hiding, with Liebknecht escaping to a safe house in a working-class district.
 He reached a cousin’s house in middle-class Wilmersdorf by 14 January and was joined soon afterwards by Wilhelm Pieck and Rosa Luxemburg.
-Rather foolishly the three top Sparticists were now under one roof in the belief no one would search for them in a bourgeois neighbourhood.
-On 15 January, Liebknecht and Luxemburg wrote their last articles for the Rote Fahne, Liebknecht’s parting shot proclaiming: ‘Our programme will live on: it will dominate the world of liberated humanity.’
+Rather foolishly, the three top Sparticists were now under one roof in the belief nobody would search for them in a bourgeois neighbourhood.
+On 15 January, Liebknecht and Luxemburg unknowingly wrote their last articles for the Rote Fahne, Liebknecht’s parting shot proclaiming: ‘Our programme will live on: it will dominate the world of liberated humanity.’

 *This affair leads to an interesting aside.
 Pieck always asserted that he had escaped Eden Hotel, which seems highly unlikely as the Freikorps had all three under watch and interrogated them almost immediately on arrival.
-It and gives rise to the theory that he agreed to become a turncoat and was protected accordingly.
-This status was lost when the Nazis took power in 1933, with Pieck fleeing first to France and then to Moscow, where he became Stalin’s creature.
+He probably agreed to become a turncoat and was protected accordingly, although this status was evidently lost when the Nazis took power in 1933.
+Pieck fled France and then to Moscow, where he became Stalin’s creature.

-According to some accounts, Ebert was shocked to hear of the murders of Liebknecht and Luxemburg, claiming not to have been informed of the arrests that night.* In response, he ordered an investigation, although underestimated the mood of the judiciary and the determination of the Freikorps to protect their own.
-In the risible trial that followed only Otto Runge and Lieutenant Vogel were sentenced, with Runge receiving two years and Vogel – probably the one who shot Rosa Luxemburg – just a few months.
-But even then, Vogel avoided serving a full term after being helped to escape to the Netherlands by Naval Lieutenant Wilhelm Canaris.+
+According to some accounts, Ebert was shocked on hearing about the murders of Liebknecht and Luxemburg, claiming not to have been informed of the arrests that night.* In response, he ordered an investigation, although underestimated the mood of the judiciary and the determination of the Freikorps to protect their own.
+In the risible trial that followed, only Otto Runge and Lieutenant Vogel were sentenced, with Runge receiving two years and Vogel – probably the one who shot Rosa Luxemburg – just a few months.
+Even then, Vogel avoided serving a full term after being helped to escape to the Netherlands by Naval Lieutenant Wilhelm Canaris.+

-*Although one really wonders at this.
-Even if we give Ebert the benefit of the doubt, someone, somewhere at the top of the SPD must have known of the arrest given the importance of those taken into custody.
-We have also seen that Pieck might have cut a deal, which would have certainly required clearance from the highest levels.
+*Even if we give Ebert the benefit of the doubt, someone, somewhere at the top of government must have known about the arrests given the importance of those detained.
+We have also seen Pieck probably cut a deal, which would have almost certainly required clearance at the highest levels.

 +Later to command the Abwehr, German Military Intelligence, under Hitler.

-Focussing their efforts back on the capital, the far left proclaimed another general strike on the morning of March 3.
+Focussing their efforts back on the capital, the Far Left proclaimed another general strike on the morning of March 3.
 In response, Noske declared a state of emergency and ordered the Freikorps to enter Berlin on 4 March.
 Crowds gathered outside the Alexanderplatz police headquarters that afternoon and, having roughly handled a Freikorps detachment, promptly found themselves on the receiving end of an armoured car’s machine guns.
-The public was shocked and dumbfounded by this, few realising that most in the Freikorps no longer considered themselves bound by the restraints of the old standing army.
-Indeed, many believed that Berlin’s working-class civilians were synonymous with the Sparticists anyway and deserving of little sympathy.
+The public was shocked and dumbfounded by this; few realised that most in the Freikorps no longer considered themselves bound by the restraints of the old standing army.
+Indeed, many believed that Berlin’s working-class civilians were synonymous with the Sparticists and deserved little sympathy anyway.

 However, the defenders in a neighbouring building named the ‘People’s Marine House’ offered stiffer resistance.
-An air strike was even called in to help crush these revolutionaries but the sailors continued fight on.
+An air strike was even made to help crush these revolutionaries, but the sailors continued to fight on.
 Reinhard now ordered an outright assault, although it took three attacking waves before victory was finally secured.
 The sailors had been smashed, while the Spartacists and their allies were beaten back to the working-class tenements of East Berlin.
 Here they threw up barricades and turned the entire suburb of Lichtenberg into an armed fortress.
 An estimated 10,000 revolutionaries prepared for the final showdown.

 The Freikorps now had carte blanche in East Berlin and numerous executions occurred over the next four days, including 30 sailors from the People’s Naval Division who were gunned down in a courtyard after having had the temerity to arrive at a government office and demand back pay.
 In another case, a father and a son were dragged into the street and shot after being caught in possession of a stick grenade’s handle.
 By 12 March, the Freikorps burst into the building housing the Workers’ Council of Berlin, the Spartacist nerve centre.
 The Council was forcibly dissolved and peace slowly returned to Berlin’s streets.

-Noske and the Freikorps had destroyed the Spartacists and had seen the sailors crushed, although the price had been high: between 1,200 and 1,500 dead were reported while roughly 12,000 had been wounded.
+Noske and the Freikorps had destroyed the Spartacists in Berlin and had seen the sailors crushed, although the price had been high: between 1,200 and 1,500 dead were reported, while roughly 12,000 had been wounded.
 The Freikorps recorded negligible losses.
 Many of those involved in crushing the Berlin uprisings sincerely believed they were saving lives in the long run by stopping Germany’s capital from being taken over and descending into a Red Terror as experienced in Lenin’s Russia.
-Their fears were well grounded, for Liebknecht made no bones about calling for the blood of his enemies, while the Spartacists and the People’s Naval Division were not averse to using fighting methods that could be equally brutal as the ones favoured by the Freikorps.
+Their fears were well grounded, for Liebknecht made no bones about calling for the blood of his enemies, while the Spartacists and the People’s Naval Division were not averse to using methods that were equally brutal as the ones favoured by the Freikorps.

 The Freikorps were wound down across 1920-21 in compliance with the Versailles Treaty, although the threat of units turning rogue, as had happened during the Kapp-Lüttwitz Putsch, was perhaps the greater catalyst for their dissolution.
 Some units were co-opted into the Reichswehr, while others became loose associations, often revolving around rifle or veteran clubs.
 These men would form the backbone of a shadow reserve to circumvent the Versailles Treaty’s 100,000-man limitation on Germany’s standing army.
 Versailles had also imposed a staggering level of reparations on the country, embedding the causes of hyperinflation that would start to be felt later in 1921.

 Germany managed to weather this and many other storms until the global economic crisis of 1929 and the Great Depression of the early 1930s.
 Millions were left unemployed as stagflation and monumental government debt strangled traditional efforts to kick-start the economy.
-For the KPD it looked as though Marx’s prediction concerning the inevitable collapse of the capitalist/imperialist system was fast approaching and the far left started to mobilise accordingly.
+For many it looked as though Marx’s prediction concerning the inevitable collapse of the capitalist/imperialist system was fast approaching and the Far Left started to mobilise accordingly.
 But this time they had learned from the warnings of Luxemburg and the mistakes of Liebknecht: they sought to obtain power by both using and manipulating the mechanisms of democracy.
 They could achieve this, so it was thought, by mustering a growing support base across Germany’s proletarian districts, with Belin serving as the epicentre.
 The working classes there had never forgiven nor forgotten the events of 1918/1919 or the actions of the Freikorps and their SPD sponsors.
-But this time they faced a far more deadly and cunning enemy: the Nazis.
+But this time they faced an even more deadly and cunning enemy: the Nazis.